tlog-dev/tlog/README.md

 Writer is a backend of logger.
 It encodes messages and writes to the file, console, network connection or else.

-Planned way is to log to the file (like normal loggers do) by compact encoding and to use separate agent to send it to central server or to serve requests as part of distributed storage.
+Planned way is to log to the file (like normal loggers do) by compact encoding and to use separate agent to process data, send it to external services or serve requests as part of distributed storage.

 ## ConsoleWriter